 Develop coping strategies for challenging behaviours.
 We’ve all done it.
 Snapped at our spouse, child or co-worker because we have a cold or a sore back.
 We tend to direct our negative feelings at those closest to us.
 We don’t mean to and we usually feel upset at our actions.
 The same is true for those suffering with a mental illness.
 However, if challenging behaviours are leaving you feeling confused, embarrassed or upset, talk with your loved one’s care team to develop some strategies.
 Keep in mind that such behaviours are probably not meant to be personal.

 Know what to do in a crisis.
 Take any signs of self-harm or talk of suicide seriously and get help immediately.
-If the person has attempted suicide and needs medical attention, call your local emergency services number.
-Do not leave him or her alone.
+If the person has attempted suicide and needs medical attention, call 000.
+Do not leave them alone.

 Keep yourself well.
 It’s important that you care for your own physical and mental health, especially during times of stress.
-Try to follow a healthy diet, keep active, get enough sleep, and find times to have fun!
-If you need support, talk to your family doctor, find a support group or see a therapist.
+Try to follow a healthy diet, keep active, get enough sleep and find times to have fun!
+If you need support, talk to your GP, find a support group or see a therapist.